 EDUC 5273.
-Teaching Reading in the Middle & Secondary School with Observation Experience 3 credits Diagnostic and remedial procedures in reading and writing as well as trends and issues in content area literacy will be discussed for struggling readers, English as a Second Language readers and special needs readers.
+Content Area Reading and Writing for General and Special Education w/Practicum 3 credits Diagnostic and remedial procedures in reading and writing as well as trends and issues in content area literacy will be discussed for struggling readers, English as a Second Language readers and special needs readers.
 Planning for literacy issues in various content area classrooms as well as diagnostic practices and recommendations are considered.
+The course includes a 12 hour field experience.